War Has Never Been So Much Fun

 - Somewhat subverted with the introduction of the Bad Company weapons, which, oddly enough, are realistically named and proportioned (rather than a wacky name, the weapons are referred to by their real-life designations [M16, M249, M89, AK-74, PKM, and SVD] and look like the weapons they're modelled on.)
 Granted, they look somewhat stylized, but they look quite out-of-place compared to guns with names such as Rudolf's Rescue or Bernie's Bone Chewer.

-- Taken to new heights in Red Alert 3: Uprising's "Commander's Challenge" mode.
+- Red Alert 3: Uprising: Taken to new heights in "Commander's Challenge" mode.
 Each mission has you racing around the world, taking on specific enemy units and adding them to your arsenal in appropriately-themed missions.
 But the dialogue and characterization of your rival commanders is practically sitcom fodder, featuring Oleg's relentless fatalism, Giles and Vera's on-again, off-again relationship, Shinzo tutoring Kenji in the art of battle command, and Takara sneering at everyone in sight.
 Not mentioned?
 The dozens of live-fire battles taking place across the world as a backdrop to this mild drama.

-- If Dynasty Warriors isn't the trope namer, it should be.
+- Dynasty Warriors.
 Never mind the numerous over-the-top fantasy elements (which actually isn't too far from the source material).
 Look at the clothing and weapons, very little of which would be practical for any kind of full-scale war (Nunchaku?
 Seriously?), and have just gotten more and more over the top over time.
 And of course, the character designs themselves, which, given that most of these people have no surviving portraits, definitely skew toward the "dependable anime archtype" side (hello, Sun Shang Xiang!).
 The violence is seriously downplayed: except for a single cutscene in 3, there is no blood whatsoever, and the American port even calls the fallen "KOs".
 In all, far more flashy and colorful and (yes) cute than any era in Chinese history has been.

 - Plants vs. Zombies: You stave off hordes of Ugly Cute zombies with help of bunch of colorful animated plants.
 The zombies still want to eat your brains though.